Jennie B. Moton: Women's club movement

 Moton served as president of the Alabama Association of Women's Clubs (AAWC) from 1929 to 1936.
 Under her leadership, the AAWC organized charitable fundraisers, voter registration drives, youth programs, a war bond program, and efforts to combat tuberculosis.
 She hosted the AAWC's 1934 conference at the Tuskegee Institute; noted educator and activist Nannie Helen Burroughs was among the speakers.
 Moton served for a time as chairperson of the Board of Trustees for the Nannie Helen Burroughs Training School for Women and Girls.

-While serving as president of the NACW from 1937 to 1941, Moton met Mary McLeod Bethune, a former NACW president who, as a member of Franklin D. Roosevelt's "Black Cabinet," had the ear of the president.
+Moton succeeded Mary Fitzbutler Waring as the 11th president of the NACWC in 1937.
+While serving as president, Moton met Mary McLeod Bethune, former 8th president of the NACWC who, as a member of Franklin D. Roosevelt's "Black Cabinet," had the ear of the president.
 In 1941, Moton, Bethune, and A. Philip Randolph helped persuade Roosevelt to sign Executive Order 8802, which prohibited discrimination in the defense industries based on "race, creed, color or national origin."
-A few weeks later, Bethune was one of the speakers at the NACW biennial conference in Oklahoma City, along with educator and activist Hallie Q. Brown.
+A few weeks later, Bethune was one of the speakers at the NACWC biennial conference in Oklahoma City, along with educator, activist, and 7th NACWC President Hallie Q. Brown.